Jump to section

 Here are some of the challenges that many neurodivergent employees face:

-- Difficulty prioritizing and planning
+- Different approaches to prioritizing and planning

 - Literal interpretations

-- Difficulty reading non-verbal cues
+- Variability in reading non-verbal cues

 - The ability to hyperfocus on tasks and remember large amounts of detailed information